OgulcanErdag/OgulcanErdag/README.md

 ### ✨ About Me
 I'm a **Full Stack Developer** with a background in **Frontend (Angular, TypeScript, JavaScript, HTML, CSS/SCSS)** and **Backend (Python, Django, DRF, PostgreSQL)**.
-Currently, I am completing an **Intensive DevOps Program**, where I focus on **Docker, Kubernetes, CI/CD, AWS, Terraform, and Linux**.
+Currently, I am completing an **Intensive DevOps Program**, where I focus on **Docker, Kubernetes, CI/CD, AWS, Terraform, Cloud and Linux**.

 My long-term goal is to work as a **DevOps Engineer** with a strong **Full Stack Development** background.